 NOTE 2: Substances and mixtures with an exothermic decomposition energy < 300 J/g should be considered for other physical hazard classes (e.g. as flammable liquids or flammable solids).

-2.17.2.2 An explosive which is phlegmatized should be considered in this class if, in that state, it meets the following criteria:
+2.17.2.2 A phlegmatized explosive should be considered for inclusion in this class if, in that state, it meets the following criteria:

 (a) It is not intended to produce a practical explosive or pyrotechnic effect; and